-The most significant event in Fountains Abbey history was in 1539 when the Abbey fell victim to the wrath of King Henry VIII.
+The most significant event in the history of Fountains Abbey was in 1539 when the Abbey fell victim to the wrath of King Henry VIII.
 He wanted the Pope to annul his marriage to Katherine of Aragon, so he could marry Anne Boleyn.
 The Pope refused and Henry’s terrible revenge was to order the dissolution of all monasteries in England.

 Everything valuable was seized for the King, precious religious texts were removed, and the buildings were destroyed.
 Monastery lands were distributed to Royal favourites, and once the monks had left, Fountains Abbey lay in ruins for over 200 years.